|How Long is Ramadan, When does the fasting end?|

 Working Muslim, an organization helping Muslims to balance their work and faith responsibilities, recommends that employees let their colleagues and managers know that they are fasting.
 Instead of drinking coffee or tea, it suggests that workers take a short break every 40 to 50 minutes, splash water on their face and walk outside at lunchtime to raise oxygen levels.
 It also recommends planning ahead to increase the chances of taking time off from work during Ramadan, taking power naps where possible and reserving the morning hours for the most intellectually demanding work.

 Are there any tips for fasting during Ramadan?The NHS has a section on its website full of tips for staying healthy during Ramadan.
 It suggests eating at least two meals a day – the pre-dawn suhoor meal and iftar at dusk – and including complex carbohydrates that help release energy slowly.
 This includes foods such as wheat, oats, lentils and basmati rice.

 High-fat and high-sugar foods are not recommended.
 The NHS suggests baked samosas, boiled dumplings, grilled meat and milk-based puddings as good alternatives to less-healthy fried food.

-Dr Razeen Mahroof, an anaesthetist from Oxford, says: "Ramadan isn't always thought of as being an opportunity to lose weight because the spiritual aspect is emphasised more generally than the health aspect.
+Dr. Razeen Mahroof, an anesthetist from Oxford, says: "Ramadan isn't always thought of as being an opportunity to lose weight because the spiritual aspect is emphasized more generally than the health aspect.
 However, it's a great chance to get the physical benefits as well."
-Nevertheless, Mahroof says a balanced diet is needed, with the right proportion of carbs, fat and protein, in order to see any benefits.
+Nevertheless, Mahroof says a balanced diet is needed, with the right proportion of carbs, fat, and protein, in order to see any benefits.

 Last year, Google also released a web portal that included timetables for sunset and sunrise, as well as videos, maps for local restaurants and useful Ramadan apps.